clemcer/loggifly/README.md

 ### 🌍 Global Keywords

-When `global_keywords` are configured all containers are monitored for these keywords.
+When `global_keywords` are configured, all containers are monitored for these keywords.
 These keywords can also be configured with additional settings as described in the [containers](#-containers) section.
 For an overview of all the possible settings refer to this [table](#-settings-overview--hierarchy-explained).

 <details><summary><em>Click to expand:</em><strong> Global Keywords: </strong></summary>